 "Good point," said the artist, pulling out a tablet of drawing paper.

 Then he started to create a set of written instructions, with simple pen-and-ink drawings to illustrate each step.
-As the guide was put together – it made us late for the softball game – the three of us polished off half a six pack of cold beer and talked about the bizarre situation.
+As the guide was put together – it probably made us late for the softball game – the three of us polished off half a six pack of cold beer and talked about the bizarre situation.

 Finishing his mission of mercy, the artist had a few words for his always-cautious brother.
 In essence, my friend said – "Here's this old judge, who would have been happy to throw any of us in jail yesterday for possession of this same bag.
 Now the judge is in a jam.
 His doctor can't help him.
 Neither can his preacher.
 No, in his darkest hour of need, the judge has to turn to the only Good Samaritan available, an unrepentant hippie willing to break the law out of kindness for a stranger in need."